Inclusivity in tech, a first-hand story

 As I developed in the role, I became more involved with the processes - not only the documenting and training but also development.
 This led to me being promoted to Operations Manager, taking on more management of business processes.
 I’m proud of this because the role didn’t exist within the company before, and I effectively created it for myself.

-In 2018, GCI (who later rebranded as Nasstar) acquired Blue Chip.
-My role was expanded to Enterprise Sales Support Manager, incorporating the operations role.
+In 2018 my role was expanded to Enterprise Sales Support Manager, incorporating the operations role.
 I was managing half of the Sales Support team whilst being responsible for our larger enterprise customers.
 I was also tasked with synergising as many sales processes as possible and training all of the team to handle various acquisitions tasks.
 As the operations part of my role was becoming more involved, the Sales Support teams were merged into one, so I could focus solely on sales operations.

 Today, I am still in the Sales Operations role, and I’m also managing the Sales Support team.
 It’s been highly varied, but I thank my initiative, alongside Nasstar’s support, for being where I am now.